 There really is no such thing as ‘looking the part’ at the gym.
 If you’re not sure what kit you'll need to bring, check out our pointers on what to wear to work out.

-Remember: everyone sweats and everyone’s body jiggles about to a certain extent.
-Don’t worry about drips and wobbles, they mean you’re working hard, and you’re probably the only one who’s noticed.
+Remember: everyone sweats and everyone’s body jiggles about to a certain extent – it means you’re working hard.

 "I’m not fit or good enough to be here"